-- In 2020, there were 22 planned harvest sites surveyed where Boreal Felt Lichen potential habitat was identified.
-BFL was not found on any of the sites surveyed. - Since 2008, PHP has worked with the Mersey Tobeatic Research Institute to conduct Boreal Felt Lichen surveys.
+- In 2021, there were 12 planned harvest sites surveyed where Boreal Felt Lichen potential habitat was identified.
+BFL was found on two of the sites surveyed resulting in a 500-meter protection and special management buffer being established around each site. - Since 2008, PHP has worked with the Mersey Tobeatic Research Institute to conduct Boreal Felt Lichen surveys.
 Prior to these surveys, there were three known locations of Boreal Felt Lichen in Nova Scotia.
-Since MTRI's surveys began for PHP, the number of known locations has increased to 516 in PHP's forest management area. - NSDLF recently published a paper entitled "Forest Harvesting Impacts on Mortality of an Endangered Lichen at the Landscape and Stand Scales".
+Since MTRI's surveys began for PHP, the number of known locations has increased to 526 in PHP's forest management area. - NSDNRR recently published a paper entitled "Forest Harvesting Impacts on Mortality of an Endangered Lichen at the Landscape and Stand Scales".
 This paper supports protection buffers around known Boreal Felt Lichen sites to maintain the micro-climate around the site.
-NSDLF is also currently working on a habitat supply research paper.
-NSDLF will also be working on improving the predicted habitat model for Boreal Felt Lichen.
-NSDLF will also be monitoring how different buffer widths affect microclimate using iButtons (micro-climate data loggers).
+NSDNRR is also currently working on a habitat supply research paper.
+NSDNRR will also be working on improving the predicted habitat model for Boreal Felt Lichen.
+NSDNRR will also be monitoring how different buffer widths affect microclimate using iButtons (micro-climate data loggers).
 Currently, there are about 24 iButtons in the field which are being used to assess the variation between and within stands.
 This information will help determine the sample size needed for a future buffer width study. - PHP is a supporting partner on a recently approved Dalhousie University PhD research project by Mitacs.
 The project titled "Disturbance thresholds and factors influencing community dynamics of epiphytic cyanolichens in Nova Scotia, with an emphasis on rare and at-risk species".
 The project began in January 2018 and is expected to last two years.
 The researcher is expected to spend at least 35% of his time on PHP Crown licensed lands each year for site selection and planning, field work, and advisory meetings.
 Preliminary results indicate a higher proportion of gastropod grazing on lichens near clearcut edges than in the forest interior.
 There also appears to be a greater mix of non-native slug species on sites that are closer to forest roads, indicating anthropogenic vectors of spread.